Theory and Application

 Edited by Debra Howcroft and Eileen M. Trauth

-Bill Doolin and Laurie McLeod Introduction This chapter proposes and outlines a critical approach to interpretive research on information systems (IS).
+12 Towards critical interpretivism in IS research Bill Doolin and Laurie McLeod Introduction This chapter proposes and outlines a critical approach to interpretive research on information systems (IS).
 The chapter ﬁrst establishes the need for such a critical research project by rehearsing the existing critique of interpretive research.
 It then proposes a solution in the form of ‘critical interpretivism’.
 Critical interpretivism is grounded in three principles: (i) the construction of detailed, local and situated empirical interpretation; (ii) a reﬂective approach that reveals and disrupts the assumptions and certainties that reinforce the status quo in organizations; and (iii) the connection of interpretation to broader considerations of power and control.
 The chapter illustrates the application of critical interpretivism to IS research through three case studies.
 Each case study draws on a particular theoretical perspective to inform the critical interpretation and analysis of the development or implementation of different information systems.
 The different theoretical perspectives emphasize the plurality of critical approaches possible within critical interpretivism (see Thomas 1993).
 The ﬁrst case study mobilizes a Foucauldian conception of power to understand the implementation of and resistance to a medical management information system; the second utilizes actor-network theory (Law and Hassard 1999) to explain the development and abandonment of an executive information system; and the third draws on a structurational model of information technology (IT) to conceptualize the development and use of a company intranet.
-Central to the argument in this chapter, is that interpretive IS researchers need to consciously adopt a critical and reﬂective stance in relation to the...
+Central to the argument in this chapter, is that interpretive IS researchers need to consciously adopt a critical and...

 You are not authenticated to view the full text of this chapter or article.